 A baby’s taste buds are developing the first 12-18 months of life so the more tastes, textures and delicious aromas we can expose them to the better.
 This is one of the beautiful things about homemade baby food – the yummy food combinations are almost endless!

 GCM: Obviously, your children started out with pure diets.
-Now that your boys are a bit older, how do you handle the type of snacks you might find at social settings?
+Now that your children are a bit older, how do you handle the type of snacks you might find at social settings?

 Liza: As far as snacks in social settings goes, unless it’s something I really don’t want them to have, like soda, some nuclear colored chip full of fake powdered cheese or an extra sugary candy full of artificial ingredients… I have an “everything in moderation” attitude.
 The boys are actually okay with it too, which makes saying “no”, when I need to, a little easier.